 Weak or Shaky Muscles

 You drink water to prevent muscle cramps, right?
 Correct, but overhydration can also lead to spasms and cramps just as well.
 Again, this is because of the diluted sodium levels in your blood.
 You might start to notice that you feel shaky or weak without doing any physical exercise.
 Your muscles lack essential electrolytes, and you should try to steer clear of taking in any fluid to avoid more symptoms of overhydration.
 If your muscle weakness continues for several hours or even an entire day, it’s time to see your doctor.

 Overhydration or water toxicity can lead you to feel confused and disoriented as your body fights to rebalance your internal systems.
 Lowering the sodium concentration in your bloodstream by drinking too much water can cause your brain to swell, leaving you feeling disoriented or confused about simple tasks or where you are.
 Take note of your symptoms of overhydration and reach out to your doctor in case of an emergency so you can replenish the sodium lost right away.

 Call Your Water Hydration Experts

 Proper hydration is part of a well-balanced diet and lifestyle, but even the experts at Artesian know you can overdo it.
-Overhydration is just as serious as dehydration, which is why our touch-free bottleless water coolers balance pH levels and add essential electrolytes back into the water.
+Symptoms of overhydration are just as serious as those of dehydration, which is why our touch-free bottleless water coolers balance pH levels and add essential electrolytes back into the water.
 So, you never have to feel guilty about each refill when it’s coming from one of our coolers.
 To talk to an Artesian water expert today, call us at (248) 328-0825, or check out our locations page for an office nearest you.